Banten–Dutch war (1656–1659): Battle of Pontang

-Prince Bagus and his forces launched naval actions at Pontang, aiming to ambush the VOC ships by hiding between Dua islands.
-When the VOC fleets came into the islands, the Banten forces launched their attacks and easily defeated the VOC fleets, capturing many of their weapons.
+At Pontang, Prince Bagus led Bantenese naval forces designed to ambush VOC shipping.
+Bagus concealed his forces among the Dua Islands.
+When the VOC ships came into the islands, the Bantenese forces launched their attacks and easily defeated the VOC fleets, capturing many of their weapons.

 Balukbuk incidents

 The Sarantaka and Sacantaka fleets placed many traps to destroy VOC junks in Balukbuk.
-When the VOC ships came into Balukbuk, the Banten unexpectedly attacked and stormed the junks.
-The VOC fleets and troops were trapped by this attack.
-In the end, many of the VOC forces were massacred in their ships by the Banten forces.
+When the VOC ships came into Balukbuk, the Banten unexpectedly attacked and boarded the junks.
+The VOC ships and troops were trapped by this attack.
+As a result of the engagement, numerous VOC forces were killed in their ships by the Banten forces.

 Ambush on Tanjung Barangrang

-Prince Bagus and his forces also launched naval action at Tanjung Barangrang to defeat the VOC junks from Malacca.
-Prince Bagus and his forces easily defeated the VOC fleets and most of the VOC crews were massacred or captured by Bantenese forces.
+Prince Bagus and his forces also launched naval action at Tanjung Barangrang to defeat the VOC junks sailing from Malacca.
+Prince Bagus and his forces easily defeated the VOC fleets and most of the VOC crews were killed or captured by the Bantenese forces.

 Ambush on Gosong Busang

 Kyai Haji Abbas troops conducted naval attacks at Gosong Busang, aiming to defeat the VOC junks.
-The forces were also able to capture most of their weapons and their flag, as well as treasure and canons.
+The forces were also able to capture most of their weapons and their flag, as well as treasure and cannons.

 Battle of Karawang

-The forces led by Rangga Natajiwa and Wirapana successfully defeated the VOC forces at Karawang.
-These forces also stormed many of the VOC outposts, causing the VOC to retreat in other places.
+At Karawang, the Bantenese forces led by Rangga Natajiwa and Wirapana successfully defeated the VOC forces.
+Their forces also overran many of VOC outposts, weakening the VOC control in the area.

-Ambush on Port Ratu
+Ambush on Pelabuhan Ratu

-The forces led by Saranurbaya launched naval actions at Port Ratu and successfully defeated the VOC fleets.
-The ambush affected the economy of the VOC, but Saranurbaya suffered heavy wounds and died five days later.
+At Pelabuhan Ratu, the Bantenese forces under the command of Saranurbaya launched naval actions at Pelabuhan Ratu and successfully defeated the VOC fleet.
+The naval action adversely affected the economy of the VOC, but Saranurbaya suffered heavy wounds and died five days later.

 Siege of Surosowan

-On the Gulf of Banten, in the front of Surosowan town, the 11 warships of the VOC came and started to besiege the Banten forces from the Lima islands to the Dua islands.
-In Surosowan, the Banten forces with their strong cannon troops started to fire on many VOC ships, and thus occurred the major naval actions.
+In the Gulf of Banten, off the coast of Surosowan, a flotilla of 11 VOC warships started to besiege the Banten forces from the Lima islands to the Dua islands.
+In response, strong Bantenese artillery units armed with cannons positioned at Surosowan retaliated against VOC attacks.

-A few of the Banten cannons were hitting their targets and causing heavy damage, such as Si Jaka Pekik and Si Muntab.
-The Si Kalantaka had success in shelling and putting fire to the VOC ships.
+Several Bantenese cannons were hitting their targets and causing heavy damage, such as Si Jaka Pekik and Si Muntab.
+The Si Kalantaka had success in shelling and causing fire on the VOC ships.
 Many of the VOC ships retreated because of the heavy losses and damage.

 Battle of Tangerang

-The next day, the forces led by Arya Mangunjaya were marched from Surosowan to Tangerang, along with many wounded soldiers, POW, and many Dutch weapons and cannons which were captured by Banten forces.
-The battle continued in the following days, many of the troops on both sides were heavily wounded and retreated to their bases.
+A day after the naval engagement at Surosowan, the forces led by Arya Mangunjaya marched from Surosowan to Tangerang, along with many wounded soldiers, POW, and many Dutch weapons and cannons which were captured by Banten forces.
+The battle continued in the following days, many of the troops on both sides were heavily wounded and retreated to their respective bases.

-With the bravery of Arya Mangunjaya, his forces continued the attacks and penetrated the VOC troops into the border in the West Batavia.
-Many of the VOC officials and the military staff of Batavia retreated because of the attacks and the Banten forces successfully captured West Batavia.
+Arya Mangunjaya forces continued the attacks and penetrated the VOC positions into West Batavia.
+Many of the VOC officials and the military staff of Batavia evacuated from the area because of the attacks.
+Bantenese forces successfully captured West Batavia.